asteroid-lang/asteroid/Using Asteroid.md

     125

-Summing up elements that are greater than 10.
+If summing up elements that are greater than 10,

 ```